douggal/advent-of-code-2024/README.md

 Advent of Code website:  [Advent of Code](https://adventofcode.com)

-Solutions are in Rust lang v1.83+ unless otherwise noted.
+Solutions are in Rust lang v1.83+ (2021 Edition) unless otherwise noted.

 To run a solution use cargo and supply the day's script name:
 ```shell